Expected value: History

-The idea of the expected value originated in the middle of the 17th century from the study of the so-called problem of points, which seeks to divide the stakes in a fair way between two players, who have to end their game before it is properly finished.
-This problem had been debated for centuries.
-Many conflicting proposals and solutions had been suggested over the years when it was posed to Blaise Pascal by French writer and amateur mathematician Chevalier de Méré in 1654.
+The concept of expected value emerged in the mid-17th century from the "problem of points", a puzzle centered on how to fairly divide stakes between two players forced to end a game prematurely.
+While the problem had been debated for centuries, it gained new momentum in 1654 when the Chevalier de Méré, a French writer and amateur mathematician, presented it to Blaise Pascal.
 Méré claimed that this problem could not be solved and that it showed just how flawed mathematics was when it came to its application to the real world.
 Pascal, being a mathematician, decided to work on a solution to the problem.

 He began to discuss the problem in the famous series of letters to Pierre de Fermat.
 Soon enough, they both independently came up with a solution.
 They solved the problem in different computational ways, but their results were identical because their computations were based on the same fundamental principle.
 The principle is that the value of a future gain should be directly proportional to the chance of getting it.
 This principle seemed to have come naturally to both of them.
 They were very pleased by the fact that they had found essentially the same solution, and this in turn made them absolutely convinced that they had solved the problem conclusively; however, they did not publish their findings.
 They only informed a small circle of mutual scientific friends in Paris about it.

 In Dutch mathematician Christiaan Huygens' book, he considered the problem of points, and presented a solution based on the same principle as the solutions of Pascal and Fermat.
 Huygens published his treatise in 1657, (see Huygens (1657)) "De ratiociniis in ludo aleæ" on probability theory just after visiting Paris.
 The book extended the concept of expectation by adding rules for how to calculate expectations in more complicated situations than the original problem (e.g., for three or more players), and can be seen as the first successful attempt at laying down the foundations of the theory of probability.

 In the foreword to his treatise, Huygens wrote:

 It should be said, also, that for some time some of the best mathematicians of France have occupied themselves with this kind of calculus so that no one should attribute to me the honour of the first invention.
 This does not belong to me.
 But these savants, although they put each other to the test by proposing to each other many questions difficult to solve, have hidden their methods.
 I have had therefore to examine and go deeply for myself into this matter by beginning with the elements, and it is impossible for me for this reason to affirm that I have even started from the same principle.
 But finally I have found that my answers in many cases do not differ from theirs.